 When you are immersed in and under the control of propaganda, it isn’t easy to see it.
-Organized religion is one common source for harmful programming which installs negative bias and prejudice.
+Organized religion is one common source of harmful programming, which installs negative bias and prejudice.

 You are subject to its programming if you are involved in one of the three most popular Abrahamic religions.
 It uses group and self-hypnosis techniques to make you think and believe outrageous things.

 Eliminate or at least reduce your exposure to groupthink manipulation tactics.
-It’s mind-control propaganda that you will find on religious and political TV, radio, and social media.
+You will find mind-control propaganda on religious and political TV, radio, and social media.
 It is the first of the healthy mindset tips.
 It is often the most challenging to implement.
 The reason they are so hard to eliminate is they are habit-forming.

 2) Practice Self-Care